linux-application-whitelisting/fapolicyd/README.md

 fapolicyd-cli --file delete /opt/my-app/
 ```

-The commandline utility will remove all files that match that directory from
+The command line utility will remove all files that match that directory from
 fapolicyd.trust.
 There is also a --file update extension that can update the
 size and hash information with what is currently on disk.